seedvault-app/seedvault/doc/README.md

 Blobs only get deleted after all snapshots that reference them have been deleted first.

+## Threat Model

+It is a design goal to be able to securely store backups in a location that is not completely trusted
+(e.g. a shared system where others can potentially access the files).

+### General assumptions

+  * The device a backup is created on is trusted.
+    This is the most basic requirement, and it is essential for creating trustworthy backups.
+  * The user does not share the recovery code with an attacker.
+  * There is no protection against attackers deleting files at the storage location.
+    Nothing can be done about this.
+    If this needs to be guaranteed, get a secure location without any access from third parties, e.g. a flash drive.
+  * Advances in cryptography attacks against the cryptographic primitives used (i.e. AES-GCM-256 and SHA-256) have not occurred.
+    Such advances could render the confidentiality or integrity protections useless.
+  * Sufficient advances in computing have not occurred to make brute-force attacks against cryptographic protections feasible.

+### Guarantees

+  * Unencrypted content of stored files and metadata (other than size and creation time of files) cannot be accessed without the recovery code for the repository.
+    Everything is encrypted and authenticated.
+  * Modifications to data stored in the repository (due to bad RAM, broken hard-disk, etc.) can be detected.
+  * Data that has been tampered with will not be decrypted.

+### Possible attacks

+With the aforementioned assumptions and guarantees in mind, the following are examples of things an attacker could achieve in various circumstances.

+An adversary with read access to your backup storage location could:

+  * Attempt a brute force recovery code guessing attack against a copy of the repository.
+  * Infer the size of backups by using creation timestamps of repository files.
+  * Make guesses if a user is using a specific app by comparing the size of newly appearing files in the repository with the (split) APKs of that app and its update cycle.
+    Applied padding and key-based chunking may reduce attacker's confidence in guesses.

+An adversary with network access could:

+  * Attempt to DoS the server storing the backup repository or the network connection between client and server.
+  * Determine from where you create your backups (i.e. the location where the requests originate).
+  * Determine where you store your backups (i.e. which provider/target system).
+  * If the backend uses an encrypted connection, infer the size of backups by observing network traffic.
+    If no encrypted connection is used, everything an attacker with read access (above) can do.

+### Attacks if assumptions are violated

+The following are examples of the implications associated with violating some of the aforementioned assumptions.

+An adversary who compromises (via malware, physical access, etc.) the device making backups could:

+  * Render the entire backup process untrustworthy (e.g., intercept recovery code, copy files, manipulate data).
+  * Recover the encryption key from memory, thus decrypt backups from past and future.
+  * Create snapshots (containing garbage data) and eventually remove all correct snapshots.

+An adversary with write access to your files at the storage location could:

+  * Delete or manipulate your backups, thereby impairing your ability to restore from the compromised storage location.

 ## Differences to restic

 Even though the design was initially inspired by restic,